 Malta is a destination that, for many years, has only attracted pensioners or those looking for an all-inclusive resort holiday.
 But the tides are changing and these days, more and more independent travellers are wanting to visit and explore the archipelago.
 This is great news because there is so much to see in Malta beyond the safe walls of a hotel!
-Beyond the affordable prices and great weather, there are a number of things to put on your seven-day Malta itinerary in order experience the country to its full potential!
+Beyond the affordable prices and great weather, there are a number of things to put on your seven-day Malta itinerary in order to experience the country to its full potential!

 Malta Itinerary: Seven Days